programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 - Developing a web page for a Europeana API with PHP and HTML
 - Using an API template to access a [Harvard Art Museums API](https://www.harvardartmuseums.org/collections/api)

 After the tutorial, the participants will be able to understand the basics of API and use it with PHP (and HTML) on a local server on a local machine.
 [PHP](http://php.net/) is a programming language especially suited for web development, while [HTML](https://en.wikipedia.org/wiki/HTML) is a markup language to create webpages and applications.
 The participants will learn to **build their own web page** which displays API data.
+Most of the time, **copy and paste will suffice, but they are highly encouraged to try to learn the first step of programming**.

 Basic technologies to learn:
 - HTML